adknudson/thesis/docs/030-methods.md

 As the number of parameters in a model grows, it becomes exceedingly tedious to check the trace plots of all parameters, and so numerical summaries are helpful to flag potential issues within the model.

 **R-hat Statistic.** The most common summary statistic for chain health is the potential scale reduction factor [@gelman1992inference] that measures the ratio of between chain variance and within chain variance.
 When the two have converged, the ratio is one.
 We've shared examples of healthy chains which would also have healthy $\hat{R}$ values, but it's valuable to also share an example of a bad model.
-Below is the 8 Schools example [@gelman2013bayesian] which is a classical example for introducing Stan and testing the operating characteristics of a model.

 The initial starting parameters for this model are intentionally set to vary between $-10$ and $10$ -- in contrast to the default range of $(-2, 2)$ -- and with only a few samples drawn in order to artificially drive up the split $\hat{R}$ statistic.
 The model is provided as supplementary code in the [appendix](#code).